 The implied tax subsidy rates for large profitable firms vary significantly among countries that grant notable relief, ranging from 0.06 in Turkey to 0.55 in Slovakia.
-France and Portugal provide the second and third most generous relief after Slovakia, with implied tax subsidy rates of 0.41 and 0.39, respectively.
+Portugal and France provide the second and third most generous relief after Slovakia, with implied tax subsidy rates of 0.39 and 0.37, respectively.

 Of the countries that grant notable relief, Turkey (0.06), Croatia (0.07), and Denmark (0.07) are the least generous.
 The implied tax subsidy rates of Bulgaria, Cyprus, Estonia, Finland, Latvia, Luxembourg, Malta, and Switzerland do not show any significant expenditure-based R&D tax relief.